mono/website/docs/gui/responsive-applications.md

     }
 ```

-For more details about using Idle handlers, see the [http:/monodoc/T:GLib.Idle GLib.Idle] class library documentation.
+For more details about using Idle handlers, see the [GLib.Idle](http://docs.go-mono.com/index.aspx?link=T:GLib.Idle) class library documentation.

 Timeouts
 --------